In Carnival, every trick counts!

 The Carnival on the Water of Comacchio

-A unique Carnival that sees the Borgo di Comacchio transformed into a magical and enchanted place, where boats are transformed into allegorical boats that parade along the canals of the historic center, creating a decidedly evocative setting.
+A unique carnival, which sees the Borgo di Comacchio transformed into a magical and enchanted place, where boats are transformed into allegorical boats that parade along the canals of the historic center, creating a decidedly evocative setting.

 An absolutely unmissable event, where there is also no shortage of shows, music, dancing and various types of entertainment, involving the many visitors from all over Italy.